 Overall Access Rights of Intune tiles

-- Allowed to perform some administrative activities in Configure devices, Set device compliance tiles.
+Allowed to perform some administrative activities in configuring devices, and Setting device compliance tiles.
 Allowed to view details about users and groups in manage users tile.

 - Allowed to view objects in Manage Users tile – Users and Groups.